Jasmin Wöhr

-Jasmin Wöhr ([jasˈmiːn ˈvøːɐ̯]; born 21 August 1980) is a retired German tennis player.
+Jasmin Wöhr ([jasˈmiːn ˈvøːɐ̯]; born 21 August 1980) is a German former tennis player.

 Biography

-During her career, Wöhr won four doubles titles on the WTA Tour, as well as one singles title and 23 doubles titles on the ITF Women's Circuit.
+During her career, Wöhr won four doubles titles on the WTA Tour, and in addition one singles title and 23 doubles titles on the ITF Women's Circuit.
 On 14 December 1998, she reached her best singles ranking of world No. 188.
 On 23 July 2007, she peaked at No. 46 in the doubles rankings.

 Playing for Germany Fed Cup team, Wöhr accumulated a win–loss record of 3–1.

-In 1997, she won the Australian Open girls' doubles title with Mirjana Lučić.
+In 1997, she won the girls' doubles title at the Australian Open with Mirjana Lučić.

 Wöhr retired from professional tennis in 2012.